dprint/dprint/website/plugins/rustfmt.md

 ## Install and Setup

+In _dprint.config.json_:

+1. Specify the plugin url in the `"plugins"` array.
+2. Ensure `.rs` file extensions are matched in an `"includes"` pattern.
-Specify the plugin url in _dprint.config.json_ and add a `"rustfmt"` configuration property if desired:
+3. Add a `"rustfmt"` configuration property if desired.

 ```json
 {